nashville-software-school/bangazon-inc/orientation/exercises/18_SQL_BANGAZON.md

 * Track when a computer was purchased by the company
 * Track when a computer was decommissioned by the company
 * A computer can only be assigned to one employee at a time
+* If the IT manager buys a brand new laptop for someone who quits in 3 months, he doesn't throw away the computer
+* An employee's computer may malfunction

 #### Training Programs
 * A training program must have a start date